 He had changed his appearance by growing hair on his formerly shaved head and shaving his goatee.
-Despite speculation he had fled to Europe or South America, he was apprehended in the Collinwood neighborhood on Cleveland’s east side.
+Despite speculation that he had fled to Europe or South America, he was apprehended in the Collinwood neighborhood on Cleveland’s east side.

-“He was actually walking down the street when they spotted him,” said FBI Special Agent Vicki Anderson.
-Although he had left behind multiple semi-automatic weapons and 10,000 rounds of ammunition stored at the credit union, he was arrested without incident.
-“He did not put up a fight.”
+“He was actually walking down the street when we spotted him,” said FBI Special Agent Vicki Anderson.
+His disguise had only gotten him so far.
+Although he had left behind multiple semi-automatic weapons and 10,000 rounds of ammunition secreted away at the credit union, he was arrested without incident.

-“There is a level of trust from both sides of the counter at Taupa because you know who you are dealing with,” explained Algis Gudenas, former chairman of the credit union’s board of directors, three years before the National Credit Union Association liquidated it.
-“I think the slogan of Taupa more or less says it: save with one of your own.”
+“There is a level of trust from both sides of the counter at Taupa because you know who you are dealing with,” said Algis Gudenas, former chairman of the credit union’s board of directors, three years before the National Credit Union Association liquidated it.
+“I think the slogan of Taupa more or less says it: all, save with one of your own.”

-From the 1930s when the federal government began to charter them, credit unions grew steadily, especially among immigrant groups.
+From the 1930s on when the federal government began to charter them, credit unions grew steadily, especially among immigrant groups.
 They were instrumental in helping establish Poles, Germans, Italians, and the more recent Asian and Hispanic immigrants in their new homeland.
 When creating the Office of Ethnic Affairs in 1976 President Ford cited “the ethnic church, school, and credit union” as fostering “a sense of neighborhood.”

 “Family members left the house with us and we thought, from the information we gathered, that he was not going to willingly come out,” said Special Agent Vicki Anderson.

 The police decided to regroup, the size and layout of the large house playing a big part in their decision to wait for daylight.